What is IBM Watson Knowledge Catalog?

-Knowledge Catalog also provides an intelligent and robust governance framework that lets you define and enforce data and access policies to ensure that the right data go to the right people.
+Watson Knowledge Catalog also provides an intelligent and robust governance framework that lets you define and enforce data and access policies to ensure that the right data goes to the right people.

-Through Knowledge Catalog's business glossary, users can create a common business vocabulary and associate them to your assets, policies and rules, providing the bridge between the business domain and your technical assets.
+Through the Watson Knowledge Catalog Business Glossary, users can create a common business vocabulary and associate them to your assets, policies and rules, providing the bridge between the business domain and your technical assets.

 Do I need to move my data into Watson Knowledge Catalog?

-No, you can keep your data in their existing repositories.
-Knowledge Catalog stores the metadata of your assets.
+No. You can keep your data in its existing repositories.
+Watson Knowledge Catalog stores the metadata of your assets.

 What data sources and asset types are supported?

-In addition to assets from remote data sources, Knowledge Catalog supports other asset types such as structured data (row/column), semi-structured, and unstructured data.
+In addition to assets from remote data sources, Watson Knowledge Catalog supports other asset types, such as structured (row/column), semi-structured and unstructured data.
 For example, you can add CSV, Microsoft Excel, PDF, Text, Microsoft Word, Jupyter Notebook (IPYNB), image and HTML files, to name a few, to the catalog to profile and share with other users.

 What is the maximum number of assets I can have in Watson Knowledge Catalog?

-There is no limit in the number of assets you can have in Knowledge Catalog.
+With the Professional plan, there is no limit in the number of assets you can have in Knowledge Catalog.
 With the Standard and Lite plans, the limits are 500 and 50 assets, respectively.